MarkGoncharovAl/2nd_grade/C_4_Sockets/README.md

 ----------------
 08.04
 > Start README.
 Current targets:
-> 1. Optimize return value handling in functions
+> 1. Optimize return value handling in functions +
-> 2. Logging into /var/log
+> 2. Logging into /var/log +
-> 3. Killing server more accurate
+> 3. Killing server more accurate +
-> 4. Rewrite CheckNewClient without switch and so on
+> 4. Rewrite CheckNewClient without switch and so on +
-> 5. One function-name style must be used
+> 5. One function-name style must be used +
-> 6. Rename functions: GetID, AddID and so on...
+> 6. Rename functions: GetID, AddID and so on... +
-> 7. Close file-descr before exec
+> 7. Close file-descr before exec +
 > 8. Packet->data_ should be union for convient usage
 > 9. fgets can not be used in order to save from dup2
 > 10. Signal handling (can be used tcsetattr/cfmakeraw)
 > 11. Common usage for TCP and UDP

-09.04
-> Done: 1, 4